Kubectl Plugin

 With the -o option omitted, and with --output specified:

-kubectl cnpg logs cluster cluster-example --output my-cluster.log
+$ kubectl cnpg logs cluster CLUSTER --output my-cluster.log

 Successfully written logs to "my-cluster.log"